tldr-pages/tldr/contributing-guides/style-guide.md

 - `Let's go to the specified directory!`
 - `Directory change` (use the active form instead of passive, if possible)

-For instance, instead of `Listing all files:`, `List all files:` can be be used as the example's description below:
+For instance, instead of `Listing all files:`, `List all files:` can be used as the example's description below:

 ```md
 - Listing all files: